Mister Sinister: "Mutant Massacre" and "Inferno"

-Returning to New York, the Marauders are finally sent after the Morlocks.
-Using his stealth and tracking skills, Gambit leads the group to the Morlock community but abandons the group when he learns they intend murder.
+Gambit leads the group to the Morlocks, but abandons the group when he learns they intend murder.
 The Marauders dismiss Gambit and begin their slaughter, causing the "Mutant Massacre" event, a series of battles that include the X-Men, the new X-Factor team, and other heroes such as Thor.
 Some of the Marauders are killed in action.
-Scanning the mind of Sabretooth, the X-Man called Psylocke learns the massacre was ordered by someone called "Sinister", alerting the X-Men to his presence for the first time.
+Scanning the mind of Sabretooth, Psylocke learns the massacre was ordered by Sinister, alerting the X-Men to his presence for the first time.